 CDI is a multi-campus research center within the state-wide University of North Carolina system.
 Our goal is to catalyze economic transformation of the state's Piedmont area through design-focused activity based on advanced digital technologies.

 Currently CDI's constituent campuses are the UNC School of the Arts and Winston-Salem State University, collaborating with Forsyth Technical Community College.
-On a project basis we work broadly, with members of various academic, business and community organizations.
-We deliberately work across disciplines, organizations and economic sectors in order generate innovative results.
+On a project basis we work broadly with members of various academic, business, and community organizations.
+We deliberately work across disciplines, organizations, and economic sectors in order to generate innovative results.

 Interdisciplinary blends are core to CDI's innovative approach, for both learning and research.
 Through continually evolving collaborations, we are steadily expanding the range of projects.
 Please visit us and join the Idea Exchange, workshops and other emerging programs.